miguel-oltra/taller-master-ugr/README.md

 - Advanced branching strategies (Git Flow, GitHub Flow)
 - Using Git hooks for automation

-**Start here if**: You want to master advanced Git techniques used in professional environments.
+**Now is time for a level up.
+Continue here**: You want to master advanced Git techniques used in professional environments.

 ```bash
 git checkout master